Oldboy (2013 film): Plot

 Joe learns that Chaney and his men are seeking revenge by attacking Marie, and he races there, only to be captured by Chaney.
-Just as Chaney is about to beat him savagely, the Stranger calls Chaney and offers to pay him for Joe's release, and Chaney lets them go.
-Marie recognizes the ringtone from the Stranger as the theme song to Evergreen Academy, where Joe attended.
-At the school, they look through yearbooks; Joe recognizes one student, Adrian Doyle Pryce, and recalls tormenting his sister, Amanda, for her promiscuity, which led to the revelation that their father, Arthur, had incestuous relations with them both.
-As a result, Arthur moved them to Luxembourg, but later murdered his wife and Amanda, severely wounded Adrian and committed suicide.
+Just as Chaney is about to beat him savagely, the Stranger calls Chaney, and tells him a large sum of cash has just been left on the doorstep in exchange for Joe's release.
+They let Joe go.

+Marie identifies the Stranger's ringtone as the anthem of Evergreen Academy, where Joe attended.
+They learn that many years prior, the school was bought by an anonymous corporation and closed.
+They break into its office and look through yearbooks.
+Joe recognizes one student, Adrian Doyle Pryce, and recalls tormenting his sister, Amanda, for her promiscuity, which led to the revelation that their father, Arthur, had incestuous relations with them both.
+As a result, Arthur moved them to Luxembourg, but later murdered his wife and Amanda, severely wounded Adrian, and committed suicide.

 Joe calls Chucky with the name, and Chucky confirms Joe's guess that the Stranger is Adrian.
-When Chucky insults Amanda, Adrian, who is listening on a cloned cell phone, kills him before Joe can arrive.
-Joe hides Marie in a hotel for her safety, and they end up having sex, unaware Adrian is watching through hidden cameras.
+However, when Chucky insults Amanda, Adrian, who is listening on a cloned cell phone, kills him before Joe can arrive.
+Joe hides Marie in a hotel for her safety, where they have passionate sex, unaware Adrian is watching them through hidden cameras.

-Joe goes to Adrian's penthouse, defeats Haeng-Bok, and confronts Adrian.
+Joe goes to Adrian's penthouse, defeats and kills Haeng-Bok, and confronts Adrian.
 Adrian congratulates him, giving him the diamonds and escorting him to where Mia is.
 However, Adrian asks Joe to think why he had let Joe go in the first place, and shows that the interview with Mia was all a set-up, and "Mia" was a paid actress.
 Adrian shows Joe that Marie is really his daughter and that he had engineered events to this point to make Joe feel what it is like to lose everything.
 Adrian then fulfills his promise and commits suicide.
 Horrified, Joe writes Marie a letter saying they can never see each other again, and leaves her most of the diamonds, using the rest to pay Chaney to return him to the captivity of the hotel room.